AllTheDucks/jshack/README.md

 > gradlew jshack-test-web:jettyRunWar

-will build compile and build the web app, and deploy it an instance of Jetty.
+will compile and build the web app, and deploy it an instance of Jetty.

 > gradlew jshack-common-web:plovrServe